theodore-s-beers/collation-for-dummies/index.md

 ## Introduction

-Given two strings of UTF-8-endoded text---let's say, for example, the names "Ernie" and "Frank"---it is trivial for a computer to determine which of them should come first alphabetically.
-If we look at a representation of those strings as arrays of byte values, we find that "Ernie" is (in hexadecimal) `[45, 72, 6E, 69, 65]`; and "Frank" is `[46, 72, 61, 6E, 6B]`.
-Simple array comparison yields a difference at index 0, with E being "less than" F, so that Ernie sorts before Frank.
+Given two strings of UTF-8-endoded text---let's say, for example, the names "Edgar" and "Frank"---it is trivial for a computer to determine which of them should come first alphabetically.
+If we look at a representation of those strings as arrays of byte values, we find that "Edgar" is (in hexadecimal) `[45, 64, 67, 61, 72]`; and "Frank" is `[46, 72, 61, 6E, 6B]`.
+Simple array comparison yields a difference at index 0, with E being "less than" F, so that Edgar sorts before Frank.
 This is a happy consequence of the fact that early text encoding schemes---notably ASCII, which was inherited by Unicode---assigned numerical values to the letters that they included in _a kind of_ alphabetical order.
 There is still the issue that ASCII groups all the uppercase letters